 Supervision of inducements

-Inducements are about offering money, services or goods with the apparent aim of promoting the sales of a medical device.
-This could for example be giving gifts or remunerating dinners, business or other trips and payment of registration, travel and accommodation for conferences.
+Inducements are about offering money, services or goods for the apparent objective of promoting the sales of a medical device.
+Inducements may relate to gifts or remunerating dinners, business or other trips and payment of registration, travel and accommodation for conferences.
 Inducements in the medical devices sector have been prohibited by law as of 1 January 2018.
+The Health and Youth Care Inspectorate is responsible for supervising compliance in this regard.

 This ban applies to:

-- All parties that have a commercial interest in the use of a medical device (the providers).
-Examples are manufacturers and suppliers.
+- All parties that have a commercial interest in the use of a medical device (the providers), such as manufacturers and suppliers.

-- Anyone who has a professional influence on the choice of a medical device (the recipients).
+- Anyone who has a professional influence on the selection of a medical device (the recipients).
 This includes doctors, nurses, purchasers from healthcare institutions and health insurers.

-- Remuneration of participation costs for e.g. (scientific) conferences, product-related meetings and refresher courses.
-This is allowed, but should be limited to what is strictly necessary to take part in the meeting or event.
-Important aspects are the balance between the scientific and non-scientific parts of the programme (main objective of the meeting) and whether it is held at a suitable location.
+- Remuneration of participation costs for e.g. conferences, product-related meetings and refresher courses.
+This is permitted but should be limited to what is strictly necessary to take part in the meeting or event.
+Important aspects include the balance between the scientific and non-scientific parts of the programme (main objective of the meeting) and whether it is held at a suitable location.

-- Genuine consulting arrangements laid down in a written service agreement.
+- Appropriate consulting arrangements laid down in a written service agreement.

 - Gifts of limited monetary value that can be used for professional practice.